 Since I kept finding more walnuts, I kept making more batches.
 The second time I decided to fast-track somewhat to have less mess.

-After soaking the shelled hulls well in water for a day, I strained out the hulls before cooking.
-I used the old curtain fabric and also squeezed the extra water from the hulls by twisting the bundle. (don’t forget the gloves!)
+After soaking the shelled green hulls well in water for a day, I strained out the walnut husks before cooking.
+I used the old curtain fabric and also squeezed the extra water from the hulls by twisting the bundle. (don’t forget the rubber gloves!)
 I did that all outside and then brought the ‘juice’ inside to cook.

 Such lovely golden colour since the hulls were still quite green.
 For dyeing wool and silk the less oxidized hulls produce a nicer rich brown.
 There are many options of utilizing these gems for the process of dyeing including freezing for later use.

-It only took a couple hours to cook to a fraction of the amount.
+It only took a couple hours to cook this black walnut ink to a fraction of the amount.

 The sheer organza strains it quite well and it is easier since there is not any mushy black stuff.

 When you think you have it cooked enough, test it.
 There will still be some solids in the ink, but you will get an idea of the colour and consistency.